What Is a Commitment Ceremony?

 Here are some of our favorite commitment ceremony rings from our collection.
 Mix and match them for a beautiful set of his and hers rings (or his and his, or hers and hers — you get the idea):

-- The Bliss: Treasure the warmth of rose gold and bask in the brilliance of a pear-shaped stone with this engagement ring and wedding band set.
+The Bliss: Treasure the warmth of rose gold and bask in the brilliance of a pear-shaped stone with this engagement ring and wedding band set.

-- The Titan: A forever commitment demands a durable ring, and that’s exactly what the titanium shine of the Titan will give you.
+The Titan: A forever commitment demands a durable ring, and that’s exactly what the titanium shine of The Titan will give you.

-- The Lovely: Take the shine into overdrive with the jumbo-sized stone and brilliant halo of the Lovely.
+The Lovely: Take the shine into overdrive with the jumbo-sized stone and brilliant halo of The Lovely.

-- The Elite: Sleek, masculine and oh so sophisticated — it’s easy to see how this tungsten wedding band got its name.
+The Elite: Sleek, masculine and oh so sophisticated — it’s easy to see how this tungsten wedding band got its name.

-- The Ultraflex: Enjoy the flexibility, comfort and low-stress simplicity of a set of silicone rings.
+The Ultraflex: Enjoy the flexibility, comfort and low-stress simplicity of a set of silicone rings.

 We’re always proud to be a part of so many different ceremonies that celebrate love!
 Moreover, we love to help our customers make their big day everything they’ve always dreamed of.
 For more tips that can apply to commitment ceremonies as well as weddings, see our favorite backyard wedding ideas and our tips to avoid wedding planning fights.